5 Helpful Tips For Backyard Entertaining

 Adding citronella candles or tiki torches to the perimeter of your party space will help keep bugs at bay.
-Do remember that citronella is not food friendly, so avoid putting it on tables where people are eating at, or anywhere near your buffet, grill, or food stations.
+Do remember that citronella is toxic, and not food-friendly, so avoid putting candles, wax rings containing citronella on tables where people are eating, or anywhere near your buffet, grill, or food stations.
 In addition, adding baited yellowjacket traps around the perimeter of your yard can also help keep those aggressive flying insects away from your guests and your food.
 Placing the traps away from where people will gather will allow the pests to congregate away from your guests.
 Plus let's face it, bug traps are really unsightly, aren't they?

 Plain tables are boring and uninviting!
-Opt for chic, but inexpensive centerpieces
+Opt for chic but inexpensive centerpieces.

-Centerpieces on tables add a touch of elegance and fun to any event.
-Something simple like a mason jar full of inexpensive seasonal flowers, or simple ivy vines, with an unscented pillar candle (always avoid scented candles!), even something as simple as a bowl of fresh citrus fruit with some lemon leaves inside to create a warm & casual accent to your table.
+Centerpieces on tables add a touch of elegance and fun to any backyard entertaining event.
+Something simple like a mason jar or bud vase full of inexpensive seasonal flowers, or simple ivy vines, with an unscented pillar candle (always avoid scented candles!).
+Alternately, you can use very inexpensive white LED tealight candles scattered on the table to add a little extra ambiance during dusk and evening entertaining.

-Don't run out of ice..
+Don't run out of ice.
 EVER!

 There is nothing more annoying than having to interrupt your backyard entertaining event and run to the store in the middle of your event for more ice.
-Rent a couple of large marine coolers from your local party rental place, and fill them with clear beverage ice.
-For enhanced visual appeal, keep the coolers hidden out of sight, in a cool spot like the garage, or under your bar table for easy access.
+Buy or rent a couple of large marine coolers from your local party rental place, and fill them with clear beverage ice.
+For enhanced visual appeal, keep the coolers hidden out of sight, in a cool spot like the garage, or under your shaded bar table for easy access.

 Not everyone likes to drink booze all day!

-Have plenty of trash cans available!
+BONUS TIP: Always have plenty of trash cans available!

-No one likes to look at a half eaten plate of food with flies or bees swirling around it that's been baking in the hot summer sun.
-Having several garbage cans that are readily accessible to your guests will help keep things looking tidy.
+No one likes to look at a half-eaten plate of food with flies, bees, or wasps swirling around it that's been baking in the hot summer sun.
+Having several garbage cans that have lids on them, readily accessible to your guests will help keep things looking tidy.